mateax/bionic-robot-hand/README.md

 * wires

 ## Arduino code
-Sweeps the servo back and forth in the range od 180 degrees.
-After every step, it will read the distance off the ultrasonic sensor and write the value to Serial.
+After each step of the potentiometer , it will read the analog value, and with PWM modulation and map function convert it to a value suitable for servomotors.